 3. Develop a Business Plan

 • Business address: Depending on local and federal regulations, you may be able to operate your temp agency from your home.
-Before establishing your business’s address, check the tax and government regulations to ensure your location is acceptable to host your temp agency office.
+Before establishing your business’ address, check the tax and government regulations to ensure your location is acceptable to host your temp agency office.

 • Marketing plans: Establishing a business plan also guides your future marketing techniques to notify potential clients about your service offerings.